 Who we are

 The Global Hepatitis Programme is WHO's dedicated unit for responding to the viral hepatitis epidemic.
-The unit sits within the Department of HIV/AIDS and works to spearhead evidence-based, normative policy support to Member States in the scale-up of hepatitis treatment, care and prevention services.
+The unit sits within the Department of HIV/AIDS and works to spearhead evidence-based, normative policy support to Member States in the scale up of hepatitis prevention, testing, treatment and care services.
 It aims to ensure a comprehensive and sustainable response to viral hepatitis with particular focus on low- and middle-income countries.

 What we do

-The Global Hepatitis Programme provides evidence-based, normative and policy support to Member States in scaling up hepatitis treatment, care and prevention services to enable a comprehensive and sustainable response to viral hepatitis in developing countries.
+The Global Hepatitis Programme provides evidence-based, normative and policy support to Member States in scaling up hepatitis prevention, testing, treatment and care services to enable a comprehensive and sustainable response to viral hepatitis in developing countries.

 Where we work